baumanab/Udacity_MachineLearningEngineer_ND/projects/capstone/WestNilePrediction_report.md

 stages are:

-- Un-tuned classifiers without rigorous feature selection (run with all features that pass EDA) trained on all the training data, tested on test data, with results submitted for scoring.
+- Un-tuned classifiers without rigorous feature selection (run with all features that pass EDA).

-After this stage the training data will be split for use in feature selection and tuning.
+After this stage the training data will be split for use in feature selection, tuning and validation.
-- Un-tuned classifiers with selected features, where the most performant will be passed to tuning
+- Un-tuned classifiers with selected features
-- A tuned classifier from the previous step.
+- Tuned classifier from the previous step.

 ## III.
 Methodology